Death Dictionary

 Asthma chronic inflamation of the airways, making it difficult to breathe

-Bed-ridden confined to bed through sickness or infirmity
+Bed-ridden confined to bed through sickness or infirmity and subsequent death

-Bloody-flux bloody diarrhea, esp. from dysentery
+Bloody-flux bloody diarrhea, especially from dysentery

-Calenture probably heat stroke or sunstroke
+Calenture heat stroke or sunstroke with delirium

-Child-Bed death during childbirth
+Child-Bed maternal death during childbirth

 Chrisoms infant deaths under one month old